mavlink/mavlink-devguide/en/services/command.md

     Drone->>GCS: COMMAND_ACK(result=MAV_RESULT_ACCEPTED)
 -->

+Long running operations may be cancelled by sending the [COMMAND_CANCEL](#COMMAND_CANCEL) message.
+The drone should cancel the operation and complete the sequence by sending `COMMAND_ACK` with `COMMAND_ACK.result=MAV_RESULT_CANCELLED`
+- If cancellation is not supported the drone can just continue to send progress updates until completion.
+- If the sequence has already completed (or is idle) the cancel command should be ignored.

+> **Note** If another command is received while handling a command (long running or otherwise) the new command should be rejected with `MAV_RESULT_TEMPORARILY_REJECTED`.
+  What this means is that to restart an operation (i.e. with new parameters) it must first be cancelled.

 The rate at which progress messages are emitted is system-dependent.
 Generally though, the GCS should have a much increased timeout after receiving an ACK with `MAV_RESULT_IN_PROGRESS`.

+If a timeout is triggered when waiting for a progress or completion update, the GCS should terminate the sequence (return to the idle state) and notify the user if appropriate.